Thuynh808/HA-WebTrack/README.md

 ### Versions of Tools Used

-This section outlines the specific versions of the tools and technologies deployed in the HA-WEBTRACK project, ensuring compatibility and stability across all components:
+This section outlines the specific versions of the tools and technologies deployed ensuring compatibility and stability across all components:

 - **VirtualBox**: Version 7.0.14
 - **RHEL VMs**: RHEL 9.4